- Who We Are

 - Team High School

 UFT members work every day to make a difference in people's lives.
 On September 11, 2001, in the face of horror and uncertainty, we were there to make a crucial and, in many cases, a life-saving difference.
-Teachers, nurses, guidance counselors, para-professionals and others led their charges out of danger, made sure students across the city were cared for while communication and transportation systems were frozen, and calmed the fears of hundreds of thousands of other children.
+Teachers, nurses, school counselors, paraprofessionals and others led their charges out of danger, made sure students across the city were cared for while communication and transportation systems were frozen, and calmed the fears of hundreds of thousands of other children.
 They set a shining example of courage and inspiration.

 This feature is filled with a few of the many heartfelt stories that we have gathered from members about that horrendous day and its aftermath.
 They reflect the best in all of us.